Asbjoern00/Bachelor_code/README.md

 The code in numba_code is factored into files 6 main files.
 The 3 files containing class in the file name is implementation of MDP/SMDP environments as numba classes.
 The two files UCRL2_L.py and
 UCRL_SMDP.py are implementation of the UCRL2-L, SMDP-UCRL-L, SMDP-UCRL and BUS algorithms as numba classes.
 The files experiment_utils implements a variety of functions, both numba and non-numba to easily run and aggregate experiments on the algorithms and environments found in the main files.
 The code was run on Python >= 3.9.2, and requires numba, numpy, pandas and matplotlib.

+Experiments can be replicated by running the files in run_experiment_files via a Python shell.